BettercareHealth/bettercare/nc/nc-2.md

 ### 2-h Plotting weight for gestational age

-On the chart in Figure 2-B an infant’s birth weight of 3000 g and gestational age of 39 weeks have been recorded.
+On the chart in Figure 2-B an infant’s birth weight of 3000 g and gestational age of 39&nbsp;weeks have been recorded.
 Note that lines have been drawn from the given weight and gestational age.
 The weight for gestational age is recorded at the point where these 2 lines meet.

 Practise plotting weight for gestational age on the above chart by recording the following infants’ weight and gestational age.
 Decide whether each infant is overweight, appropriate weight, or underweight for gestational age.
 Remember that the centile lines mark the outer limit of the normal (or appropriate) weight for gestational age.

-1. Weight 1500 g and gestational age 30 weeks.
+1. Weight 1500 g and gestational age 30&nbsp;weeks.
-2. Weight 1500 g and gestational age 34.5 weeks.
+2. Weight 1500 g and gestational age 34.5&nbsp;weeks.
-3. Weight 3950 g and gestational age 39 weeks.
+3. Weight 3950 g and gestational age 39&nbsp;weeks.
-4. Weight 4000 g and gestational age 42.2 weeks.
+4. Weight 4000 g and gestational age 42.2&nbsp;weeks.
-5. Weight 3000 g and gestational age 43 weeks.
+5. Weight 3000 g and gestational age 43&nbsp;weeks.

 ### 2-i Plotting head circumference for gestational age